cscully-allison/data-ensemble-interview-artifacts/Codes.md

     - P4: "I think it makes sense to look what is kind of distributed across the MPI ranks.
 And typically, we have some application domains.
 So this might be a volume or space."
     - P9: "So it's like, like not too ensemble-y, I would say, with only like two dimensions."
     - P9: thinks in terms of IVs "So I think the ensemble part of this is that we're recording this thing for, well, looking at our benchmark for three different test cases and a bunch of different threads.
 So yeah, it's only like two dimensions.
 In this case, it's over three, if you consider that we're doing this over a period of time.
 So we're looking at data in the past and tell us developing now."
+    - P10 implied by the number of factors listed
   - Outcome not the data
     - P6 draws outcome plots
     - P8 "And, you know, and I want to be able to infer something about the collection of runs, right?
 And not just, you know, it might be nice to look at one individual, but really, this is this is really more about the ensemble than it is any single individual."